jaber10000/Library-Management-System-using-C-language/README.md

-Here it is, how using basic C language, we can create a library management system, there is a demo code for it, even if we use basic code in it, its management is very advanced.

 # Library Management System

 A simple C-based Library Management System using file handling to manage books and student-issued records.
 It allows you to add, remove, and list books and issue books to students.